Social-Lending-Library/SocialLibrary/README.md

 6. [Original Wireframes](#Wireframes)

 ## Note for our Grader
 Our project board exists!
 It was marked as missing on the prevous milestone, but has existed from Day 1.
-(We emailed Support and did not receive a clear response so please find our board here.
+Please find our board here.

 https://github.com/orgs/Social-Lending-Library/projects/2